-End Character: When the defined Hex character is received by the iServer on its serial port, the iServer will forward the buffered serial data to the Ethernet (default is Hex 0D, which is the Carriage Return).
-If 00 is entered, the iServer will forward the data to the Ethernet as it receives the data on its serial port (requires NO end character to forward the data.)
+End Character: When the defined Hex character is received by the iServer on its serial port, the iServer will forward the buffered serial data to the Ethernet.
+The default value is 00, which forces the iServer to forward the data to the Ethernet as it receives the data on its serial port (this means that the iServer requires NO "end character" to forward the data).